Taxi! NHL taxi squads to help teams stay on ice in pandemic

 “I’ve talked to people from the football world about that,” Oilers coach Dave Tippett said.

-Hockey has long had a similar group of players in the playoffs, referring to them as
+Hockey has had a similar group of playersin the playoffs, referring to them as “Black Aces,” a 19th century poker term brought into hockey by Hall of Famer Eddie Shore 90 years ago.

-90 years ago.
-In the postseason, these are generally prospects just happy to be around the NHL club after their minor league seasons end.
+In the postseason, though, “Black Aces,” are generally prospects just happy to be around the NHL club after their minor league seasons end.

-In this pandemic-altered season, young taxi squad players may grow tired of being relegated to practicing while their peers are gaining experience playing in the minors.
+In this pandemic-altered season, those same young players may grow tired of being relegated to practicing while their peers are gaining experience playing in the minors.

 Detroit Red Wings forward Valtteri Filppula fondly recalls his 74-game run with the AHL’s Grand Rapids Griffins 15 years ago before moving up to play in the world’s top hockey league.